KeerthanaReddySKR/TNBC-MultiOmics-Target-Discovery/README.md

 # Key Methods and Tools

-The pipeline uses the following computational tools and resources:
+The pipeline integrates multiple computational biology tools and resources:

-* **R**
+* **R programming language**
 * **limma** for differential expression analysis
-* **MSigDB Hallmark pathways** for gene set enrichment
+* **MSigDB Hallmark pathways** for gene set enrichment analysis
-* **STRING database** for protein interaction networks
+* **STRING database** for protein–protein interaction networks
-* **Machine learning models** for target prioritization
+* **Machine learning models** for therapeutic target prioritization

 ---

 # Results

-The pipeline identifies candidate genes that may serve as **therapeutic targets in TNBC** by integrating transcriptomic signals with protein interaction networks and predictive modeling.
+The pipeline identifies candidate genes that may serve as **therapeutic targets in Triple-Negative Breast Cancer (TNBC)** by integrating transcriptomic signals with protein interaction networks and predictive modeling.

-Intermediate outputs and final results are organized under the **results/** directory.
+Intermediate outputs and final results are organized within the **results/** directory.

 ---